44 B&W illustrations

 Available for preorder: this book will be shipped on its publication date of January 10, 2020

-Illustrated with international case studies, this book discusses the changing roles and responsibilities of planning; how security has become a statutory consideration in the planning process in some contexts; the need for planners to engage with a range of multiple and non-traditional stakeholders such as the military, police and security services; the importance of planning in national and global politics; the ethics of planning decision-making linked to the importance of determining what is in the public interest; how to advance counter-terrorist security that is proportionate and balances effectiveness with social and cultural factors; and, the role of training, guidance, standards and regulation in enforcing or encouraging the fulfilment of planning requirements.
+Illustrated with historic and contemporary international case studies, this book discusses: the changing roles and responsibilities of planning; how security is increasingly becoming a statutory consideration in the planning process; the need for planners to engage with a range non-traditional stakeholders such as the military, police and security services to facilitate better planning outcomes; the importance of planning in national and global politics; the ethics of planning decision-making and the importance of determining what is in the public interest; how to advance proportionate counter-terrorist security in plans that balances effectiveness with social and cultural factors; and, the role of training, guidance, standards and regulation in enforcing or encouraging the fulfilment of planning requirements.